isovector/certainty-by-construction/src/book/4-relations.lagda.md

 when checking that the expression lte x 0 has type x ≤ x
 ```

-Unperturbed, we can try hitting `≤-refl` with some of our other proof
+Unperturbed, we can try hitting `def:≤-refl` with some of our other proof
 techniques, and see if we can make progress on it in that way.
 Don't worry,
 we'll circle back to this and see what has gone wrong, but for now, let's
 proceed with naught but brute force and ignorance.
 Instead, we can try splitting